Massachusetts Wage Garnishment Lawyers Protecting Your Paychecks

 Filing for Chapter 7 or Chapter 13 bankruptcy can stop wage garnishment.
 How?
 Filing for bankruptcy will trigger an automatic stay, which will temporarily stop all debt collection activities, including wage garnishment.
 This will give you more time to sort out your finances.

-Filing for bankruptcy can also help if the wage garnishment is related to unsecured debts such as credit card or medical debt.
+Filing for bankruptcy can also help if the wage garnishment is related to unsecured debts such as credit cards or medical debt.
 These debts are typically discharged during bankruptcy, which means you will no longer be liable to pay them after your case has been closed.
 As a result, creditors will no longer have the right to garnish your wages since the debt has been discharged.

 Schedule A Free Consultation With Our Wage Garnishment Attorneys

 Are your wages being garnished?
 Don’t let creditors take the money you work so hard to earn.
-If your wages are being garnished, talk to our experienced bankruptcy attorneys today.
+If your wages are being garnished, talk to our experienced bankruptcy lawyers in Plymouth today.
 At Benner & Weinkauf, we will work tirelessly to protect your rights and your wages.
 We have helped countless clients stop wage garnishment and secure their financial futures.
 Now, let us help you.
 Schedule a no-cost consultation with our team today by calling 774-404-8321.